 - Pack beans upright into jars, leaving 1/2" headspace.

-- Pour hot liquid over beans.
+- Pour hot brine over beans.

-- Wipe the jar rims and set a flat lid in place.
+- Set a flat lid in place.
 Screw a canning ring on, firmly tight.

-- Process for 10 minutes.
-(15 minutes if you are situated above 6,000' in elevation.
+- Process pint jars for 10 minutes.
+(15 minutes if you are situated above 6,000' in elevation.)

 Notes